cargomedia/janus-gateway-rtpbroadcast/README.md

 Main extensions:
 - changes type of `id` from `integer` to `string`
-- allows to create multiple streams per mountpoint
+- allows to create multiple streams (sources) per mountpoint
-- tracks VP8 rtp header workflow and provides width, height for frame and fps and key frame distance for stream
+- tracks `VP8` RTP header workflow and provides `width`, `height` for frame and `fps`, `key-frame-distance` for stream
 - extends RTP statistics for incoming streams
-- introduce key-frame based scheduling for stream switching
+- introduce `key-frame` based scheduling for stream switching
-- automatically switches streams based on WebRTC client bandwidth (REMB)
+- automatically switches streams based on `WebRTC` client bandwidth (`REMB`)
-- allows to manually switch stream by subscriber
+- allows to manually switch stream or turn off `autoswitch`
 - introduce whitelisting for incoming RTP packages based on IP
 - automatically records first provided stream in the list of streams
 - dumps stream into tiny thumbnailer archives